Definition of IG Immersion

 Sharon MacKenzie – Founder of i2i

-From the once a year visit between children and elders, to the regular monthly ‘craft and connect’ format, Sharon moved into development and implementation of a highly acclaimed and unique full immersion model, The Meadows School ProjectTM.
+From the once a year visit between children and elders, to the regular monthly ‘craft and connect’ format, in 2000 Sharon moved into development and implementation of a world acclaimed and unique full immersion model, The Meadows School ProjectTM.

 In 2008 Sharon left her teaching position to found the i2i Intergenerational Society with the purpose of bringing youth and older adults together across Canada.
-She has authored the three intergenerational curricula and kits linked on this website, in cooperation with government and organizations.
+She has authored the four intergenerational curricula and kits linked on this website, in cooperation with government and organizations.
 Presently, she travels across the country speaking to groups and individuals assisting them in the planning and implementation of intergenerational activities.
+She is the grandmother of five grandsons.

 2009 BC Premier’s Awards, Government House, Victoria, BC